mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ### Projects and Project Based Learning

-In the previous chapter we looked at the  12 teach computing principles.
-Project-based learning  (PBL) is of the.
+Project-based learning (PBL) is of the 12 teach computing principles advocated by NCCE.
 In the next section I'll cover the potential of project-based learning (PBL) and how this can create inclusive educational approaches.
 I propose that PBL has strong parallels with UDL especially in promoting choice and authenticity in projects.
 Project-based learning is a wide set of approaches and put simply can be seen as the value of learning via students undertaking practical projects rather than more traditional approaches designed to help the absorption and recall of more book based knowledge.

-### Where Project Based Learning Happens

-We have already covered some of the most likely locations for PBL to happen at the start of this chapter.
+Computing education is an excellent vehicle for a project-based approach to learning.
+As we explored in the introduction, the nature of digital making and the many flavours that are available provides a wide-range of choices of outputs.
+Projects that create real outcomes that the learner has a choice over are a great way to motivational factor (Blumenfeld).

 As PBL has been adopted by higher education and become the focus of academic study then frameworks have emerged as a way of helping practitioners to help students squeeze as much learning as they can from the process and to recognise the complexity of some of the learning happening.
 This is important as sometimes some of the learning is tacit/hidden learning which is hard to assess in traditional ways.

-### A summary of the elements of Project Based Learning

 As a way of quickly communicating the kind of learning that PBL promotes we can represent them in a visual form followed by a table to briefly describe these elements.

 ![creative spiral](./Pictures/pbl_gold.png)
 ![creative spiral]({{ site.baseurl }}//_posts/Pictures/pbl_gold.png)